 IPsec Fault Tolerance

-Highlights: IPsec Fault Tolerance
+Highlights: IPSec Fault Tolerance

 IPsec is a secure network protocol used to encrypt and authenticate data over the internet.
 It is a critical part of any organization’s secure network infrastructure, and it is essential to ensure fault tolerance.
 Optimum end-to-end IPsec networks require IPsec fault tolerance in several areas for ingress and egress traffic flows.
 Key considerations must include asymmetric routing, where a packet traverses from a source to a destination in one path and takes a different path when it returns to the source.